-Media reports claim cooperation between German flagship carrier Lufthansa and Turkish Airlines is set to become much closer than originally planned.
+Media reports claim cooperation between German flag carrier Lufthansa and Turkish Airlines is set to become much closer than originally planned.
 The two companies are even considering a cross-shareholding plan.

 The strategic partnership between Germany's Lufthansa and Turkish Airlines is about to become much closer than originally envisaged, the "Financial Times Deutschland" (FTD) claimed in its Tuesday edition.